CapsAdmin/ffibuild/README.md

 You can then call `local meta_data = ffibuild.GetMetaData(bottom_header)` to get libpurple specific info only and then evaluate types with `local meta_data_internal = ffibuild.GetMetaData(top_header)`

 Now it's possible to build your own header using meta_data and type:GetDeclaration()

+#### todo
+Use mingw or visual studio on windows somehow.
+Structs and enums are not objects with content info but instead just strings.
+In the meantime it's possible to generate empty struct types.